-Acquisition, Transaction and Process Improvement Costs for 2014 were \$6.3 million compared to \$2.3 million recorded for the same period of 2013.
+Acquisition, Transaction and Process Improvement Costs for 2015 were \$2.0 million compared to \$6.3 million recorded for the same period of 2014.
+The costs in 2015 did not include any process improvement costs due to those costs now being transitioned from external consultants to an internal continuous improvement team included in operating expenses.
+The costs in 2015 relate to various acquisitions from prior periods as well as other potential acquisitions, offset by other gains.
 The costs in 2014 included approximately \$2.9 million of process improvement costs related to an investment in consulting fees to enhance operating performance.
-The balance of the costs relate to the acquisition of Collision Revision, Collex, Champ's, Netcost and other completed or potential acquisitions.
-The costs in 2013 included \$0.6 million of process improvement costs with the balance related to the acquisition costs of Glass America and Hansen and other completed or potential acquisitions.
+The balance of the costs relate to various acquisitions, including acquisitions from prior periods, as well as other completed or potential acquisitions.